DanielTillett/mysqlsync/README.md

 ## You can:

-- Sync schema.
+- Sync table schema.
-- Sync data.
+- Sync table data.
 - Checksum between tables in different servers.

 ## Installation